12 places to get locally made ice cream, gelato and frozen yogurt

 Blondie’s Ice Cream

 A great affogato can be found at Decibel Coffee Works, using their locally-roasted beans and locally-churned ice cream.
 Dana Rengel, who owns food truck Blondie’s Ice Cream, is also the baker at Decibel, cranking out some of the best chocolate chip cookies in town.
-While Blondie’s features ice cream flavors as unique as The Parent Trap — a peanut butter and Oreo reference to the Lindsay Lohan film — at events with her remodeled horse trailer, you can find a shorter list of standbys like lemon meringue at Decibel Coffee Works.
+While Blondie’s features ice cream flavors as unique as The Parent Trap — a peanut butter and Oreo reference to the Lindsay Lohan film — at events with her remodeled horse trailer, you can find a shorter list of standbys like lemon meringue at Decibel Coffee Works and vegan strawberry and vanilla at Substance Diner.

 Locations: Blondie’s is available at Decibel Coffee Works, 267 S. Avenida del Convento, and Substance Diner, 1015 S. Park Ave.
 You can also find Blondie’s at events around town.